 The confused sprawl of storefronts and houses had a general look which resembled Hyacinth’s house, but much better maintained, and then painted in rainbow sherbet.
 Nobody seemed to want anything just one colour, including outfits, window treatments, individual bricks and fire hydrants.
 If at all possible, it looked like the colours ought to form surreal images, Milo noted several flying pigs, but just random colours would do in a pinch.

-It was hard to decipher the signage on the buildings, but Milo thought he saw CUSTOM ART BIKES, LOCAL HONEY, UNDERGROUND RECORDS, ARTISANAL SANDWICHES, HASH BAR, FROZEN YOGHURT (What?), BOB MARLEY LIVES and (he was sure he didn’t have this one right and twisted urgently trying to read it again through the back window) CANDY & PETTING ZOO.
+It was hard to decipher the signage on the buildings, but Milo thought he saw CUSTOM ART BIKES, LOCAL HONEY, UNDERGROUND RECORDS, ARTISANAL SANDWICHES, HASH BAR, FROZEN YAOURT (What?), BOB MARLEY LIVES and (he was sure he didn’t have this one right and twisted urgently trying to read it again through the back window) CANDY & PETTING ZOO.

 Oz braked hard, swore, and yanked the car into reverse.
 The silver grille of a truck loomed large in the windshield, big enough to swallow the little car whole.
 The street was only one lane, with sidewalks to each side.
 He couldn’t turn around.
 He had to crank down the window, put his head out and back up to the last intersection.